jkingportfolio/CI_PP3_Taco_Trailer/README.md

 As this app is only intended to be used on desktops the website was tested on the following devices:
 - Windows 10 PC with a 24" MSI Curved gaming monitor
+- Raspberry Pi 4 with a 24" MSI Curved gaming monitor

 In addition to testing on physical devices, <>